hrimfaxi/tutuicmptunnel-kmod/README.md

 # tutuicmptunnel

-A `bpf`-based tool that tunnels UDP traffic over ICMP.
-It can be used as a high-performance alternative to `udp2raw`'s ICMP mode.
+A BPF-based tool for tunneling UDP traffic over ICMP, serving as an alternative to udp2raw's ICMP mode.

+It is recommended to use this tool together with kcptun, hysteria, wireguard, and similar tools.
+This combination helps to effectively bypass increasingly strict UDP QOS and packet loss policies imposed by the GFW or ISPs, greatly improving penetration capability and connection stability.

 ## Advantages and Features